gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    * Recommends support of {{RFC8260}} to enable interleaving of large SCTP user messages to avoid scheduling issues.

+   * Applies stricter requirements on always using DTLS for all user messages in the SCTP association.
+By defining a new SCTP parameter peers can determine these stricter requirements apply.

 The method described in this document requires that the SCTP implementation supports the optional feature of fragmentation of SCTP